 And as yaoi-bait entertainment goes, Yuri on Ice is definitely a show stopper when it comes time to take the games to the ice.
 Brought to life by Mappa, a young studio renowned for their presentation and audiovisual prowess, Yuri on Ice is yet another notch under their belt, boasting ice skating scenes so free-flowing that at times it's easy to believe that they might have been rotoscoped.
-And it's this selling point that got most to give Yuri on Ice the stamp of approval and understandably so.
+It's this selling point that got most to give Yuri on Ice the stamp of approval, and understandably so.
 You don't really get this much effort from an animated TV production on a regular basis.
 But do I think that's reason enough to warrant all the appraisal it has gathered?
 Of course not.
-Those 5-minutes per episode aren't a saving grace for the other 15-minutes, especially when those 15-minutes often spend its time being a mishmash of basic fanfare for literally every sports story ever conceived or a roulette spin of yaoi/comedy for those who care for it.
+Those 5 minutes per episode aren't a saving grace for the other 15 minutes, especially when those 15 minutes often spend its time being a mishmash of basic fanfare for literally every sports story ever conceived or a roulette spin of yaoi/comedy for those who care for it.

-Half of the ice skating involves many other elements, such as panning in a fashion to copy news cameras following the competitors interlaced with shots of the audience reaction to round it out.
-And when you realize that on top of that the actual dances are just being copied and overlayed onto different backgrounds, except for some slight tweaking here and there to make it less obvious, even this show's highlight operates on a limited dispensary.
-This isn't to knock the integrity of the ice skating scenes, they're still the show's best take away, but it really isn't all that it's cracked up to be.
+Half of the ice skating involves numerous elements, like panning around the competitors in a news camera fashion with occasional audience reaction shots to round it out.
+When you realize that the actual dances are being overlaid onto different backgrounds with minor, sparse tweaks to delude, you find the show's highlights disappointingly operate on a limited dispensary.
+They retain their integrity as the show's highlights, but they're not all they're cracked up to be.
 And honestly, that aspect of it doesn't even bother me since the changes make every encounter fresh.
 What does, however, is its half commitment towards its characters in one direction or the next.

 But enough of me taking the piss out of this show, let's go over the basics that it chooses to cover and what good it was able to do.

 In the world of competitive figure ice skating, Victor Nikiforov stands as the person to beat, being a beloved and envied figure throughout the sport's industry, as well as a person of inspiration for newcomers trying to break into the field.
 With an elegant physique that exudes self-confidence and a natural knack for the sport, Victor is the complete package.
-One of the countless people that adore him is our main character Yuuri Katsuki; a novice ice skater who idealizes everything about him, to the point where his sole dedication to the sport of figure ice skating derives from the infatuation that he has for the otherworldly reigning campaign that's always occupying his TV screen.
-And through a whole lot of dumb luck and perfect timing, Yuuri find himself in a once in a lifetime opportunity where the very person he idealizes decide to choose him to be his protege.
-And from there on out, the rest of the story is dedicated to seeing their blossoming relationship as it coincides with the world tournament that wraps up everything within it.
+One of the countless people that adore him is our main character, Yuuri Katsuki, a novice ice skater who idolizes everything about him, to the point where his sole dedication to the sport of figure ice skating derives from the infatuation that he has for the otherworldly reigning champion that's always occupying his TV screen.
+Through dumb luck and perfect timing, Yuuri is presented with the once in a lifetime opportunity to study under his mentor, the story subsequently dedicating itself to their blossoming relationship as it coincides with the world tournament that wraps everything up within it.